faranbutt/Data-Engineering-Capstone-Project/README.md

 - Modify and extend the provided scripts and configurations to suit your specific data processing requirements.
 - Run Docker Compose to start Mage.ai and Confluent Kafka services.
+- Use Looker to visualize and explore data through the imported dashboards.
 - Refer to individual tool documentation for detailed usage instructions and best practices.

 ## Contributing